 Córdoba is both a province and a touristic region of Argentina.
 It’s located in the heart of the country and is easily accessible from Buenos Aires.
 It’s an ideal weekend getaway to the mountains but deserves more time to truly discover its charms.

 My in-laws love La Cumbrecita and pushed us to visit and when we finally obliged it was easy to see what they love.
-The tiny village is pedestrian only, quiet, and the perfect weekend escape from Buenos Aires.
+The tiny village is pedestrian-only, quiet, and the perfect weekend getaway from Buenos Aires.

 I hope to someday soon take the car and drive out to Córdoba to give it the time it deserves, visiting the capital city, the mountain towns, and its wineries.

 Highlights: Small mountain towns heavily influenced by German immigration like La Cumbrecita, La Cumbre, and Villa General Belgrano, Córdoba city the country’s second-largest city, Villa General Belgrano’s yearly Oktoberfest, Valle de Calamuchita’s wineries